-One and a half decades on, in a context of a long economic boom and considerably greater wealth, the numbers have fallen to 315,000 dwellings or 4.1% of the stock...
+One and a half decades on, in a context of a long economic boom and considerably greater wealth, the numbers have fallen to 315,000 dwellings or 4.1%

-What has occurred has been the creation of a funding and policy environment in which public housing - indeed social housing generally - it no longer values as it was in the decades from WW2 to the 1980s.
+What has occurred has been the creation of a funding and policy environment in which public housing - indeed social housing generally - is no longer valued as it was in the decades from WW2 to the 1980s.
 Public housing is not regarded as a priority by governments, especially in comparison with health and education (Jacobs, Atkinson, Spinney et al. 2010, p.6.) - (Groenhardt & Burke 2014)